mastix/Ionic-Weather-Application/README.md

 # Option 2: Run the application on your iOS device
 gulp run.ios

+# Option 4: Build the iOS application (and create the missing icons and splash screen)
+ionic resources
+gulp build.ios

-# Option 3: Build the Android application
+# Option 4: Build the Android application (no need to create the icons and the splash screen, they are already there)
 gulp build.android

-# Option 4: Build the iOS application
-gulp build.ios

 # Option 5: Run the UI in your browser (Caution: You won't have device specific features when doing so (e.g. splash screen, device information (the whole about screen will not work!),...)
 ionic serve --lab